 Mr. Chin was appointed as an Independent Non-Executive Director in February 2005 and was last re-elected on 26 April 2017.
-Mr. Chin is the co-founding Director of PKF-CAP Advisory Partners Pte Ltd..
-He is also the Managing Partner responsible for running, managing and growing the professional services of PKF Singapore entities including PKF-CAP LLP, a firm of chartered accountants in Singapore.
+He was the Managing Partner responsible for running, managing and growing the professional services of PKF Singapore entities including PKF-CAP LLP, a firm of chartered accountants in Singapore from 2017 to 2020.
+With effect from 1 January 2021, he is appointed the Executive Chairman of PKF in Singapore.